 For all the good in the medical community, sadly, there also exists negligence.

-No licensed medical professional whom we seek care from, should violate standard of care that places you at risk for injury.
+No licensed medical professional whom we seek care from should violate the standard of care, and place you at risk for injury.

 If so, you may have been wronged and deserve compensation.